 Jessie completed her undergraduate degree (BSc Hons) in Psychology at the University of Calgary in 2012.
 After taking a year off to travel, she began her Master’s in Health Psychology with Dr. Anita DeLongis beginning in 2013.
 Her Master’s thesis focused on the stress buffering role of social support (Pow, King, Stephenson, & DeLongis, 2016).

-Jessie is the study coordinator for Preschool Families Study
+Jessie is the former study coordinator for the Preschool Families Study.

 Drake completed his undergraduate degree (BA Hons) at the University of Ottawa in 2015.
-He is currently in the second year of his Master’s Degree under the supervision of Dr. Anita DeLongis.
-Drake’s master’s thesis work assesses the relationship between perceived stress, rumination, and post-traumatic stress symptomology in a sample of paramedics.
+He is currently in the first year of his PhD under the supervision of Dr. Anita DeLongis.
+Drake’s master’s thesis work assessed the relationship between perceived stress, rumination, and post-traumatic stress symptomology in a sample of paramedics.
 His interests focus on dyadic coping and support within romantic relationships.
-Drake’s upcoming project focuses on spousal support in relationships where a family member is chronically ill.
-Drake’s CV can be found here.
+Drake’s current project focuses on spousal support in relationships where a family member is chronically ill.

 His doctoral research in the Centre for Health and Coping Studies involved an examination of stress, coping, and social support processes among Canadian paramedics.
 For more information on this project, please visit this link.
-While still involved in a number of projects with the Health and Coping Lab, he is currently working as a post-doctoral research fellow at the IRMACS Centre at Simon Fraser University.
+While still involved in a number of projects with the Centre for Health and Coping Studies, he is currently working as a post-doctoral research fellow at the IRMACS Centre at Simon Fraser University.